rishavjha62/my-notes/inbox/2025-06-20_terraform-basics.md

 ### Output Variables

 The output variables could be used to store the value of an expression in terraform.
-For example, the `random_pet` resouce will generate a random_pet name using the attribute called `id` when we apply the configuration.
-To save this output in a variable called `pet-name`, we could create an output block as shown
+For example, the `random_pet` resource will generate a random_pet name using the attribute called `id` when we apply the configuration.
+To save this output in a variable called `pet-name`, we could create an output block as shown below:
-below:

 ```terraform
 resource "local_file" "pet" {